leosol/c-valida-cpf/README.md

 # c-valida-cpf
-CPF single or multiple validation
+CPF and CNPJ single or multiple validation

 Thanks to @eduardoedson for Validar CPF.c